DC Universe (franchise): DC Studios and initial developments

-James Gunn and Peter Safran were announced as the co-chairs and co-CEOs of the newly formed DC Studios at the end of October 2022, and were set to take over from Hamada on November 1.
+James Gunn and Peter Safran were announced as the co-chairs and co-CEOs of the newly formed DC Studios at the end of October 2022 and were set to take over from Hamada on November 1.
 It was considered a shocking and unprecedented decision to have a high-profile director like Gunn move into a top executive position at a film studio.
 Gunn was expected to focus on the creative side of the company while Safran focused on the business and production side, and their deal was reportedly for four years.
-Gunn and Safran were both expected to continue directing and producing projects, respectively, in addition to their new roles, though other projects would be exclusively with WBD.
+In addition to their new roles, Gunn and Safran were expected to continue directing and producing projects, respectively, though these would be exclusively for WBD.
 They would report directly to Zaslav and work closely with De Luca and Abdy.
-A week after starting their new roles, the pair said they had begun working with a group of writers to develop an eight-to-ten year plan for the new DC Universe (DCU).
+A week after starting their new roles, the pair said they had begun working with a group of writers to develop an eight-to-ten-year plan for the new DC Universe (DCU).
 Zaslav said they had begun work on a bible for future DC projects that would be finished soon.
 He also said the new plan would emulate Marvel's model of having a single, unified approach to each character, specifically highlighting new approaches to Batman and Superman.
-By mid-November, Gunn had already begun writing the script for a new DC film while Safran had been "fixing" the upcoming Aquaman and the Lost Kingdom (2023).
+By mid-November, Gunn had already begun writing the script for a new DC film while Safran focused on "fixing" the DCEU film Aquaman and the Lost Kingdom (2023).
+At the time of Gunn and Safran's hiring, Reeves and Antonio Campos were working on a series centered on Arkham Asylum for the DCU that was originally developed as a spin-off from The Batman, but it was no longer moving forward by July 2024.